 The Grassmarket and Victoria Street

 For beautiful jewellery inspired by Scotland’s landscapes try the Sheila Fleet Gallery.
-Bastion of old-school vinyl record shopping Voxbox is a relatively recent addition to the area, as too is Dick’s, a bonanza of specialist clothing, accessories and homewares.
+Bastion of old-school vinyl record shopping, Voxbox is a relatively recent addition to the area, as too is Dick’s, a bonanza of specialist clothing, accessories and homewares.
 Need some tranquillity?
 The Floatarium Spa offers sanctuary sealed through reflexology, head massage and microdermabrasion.

-Bruntsfield and Morningside
+Bruntsfield & Morningside

 This attractive leafy neighborhood is one of the most affluent in Edinburgh.
 Heading south from the west end of Princes Street up Lothian Road and through Tollcross you’ll come to Bruntsfield with Morningside just beyond.
-It is a friendly place with plenty of cafes, pubs, restaurants and quirky shops.
+It's a friendly place with plenty of cafes, pubs, restaurants and quirky shops.
 If you want to find an unusual gift or something special to take home for dinner - make a beeline for this area!

 There are lots of shopping centres in Edinburgh, each providing a wide range of High Street brands both in centre and in the outskirts of the city:

-St James Shopping Centre
+St James Quarter

-And last but not least, why not check out our Edinburgh shopping "Hidden Gems" and discover those treasure troves loved by the locals and slightly off the beaten track.
+And last but not least, why not check out our Edinburgh shopping Hidden Gems and discover those treasure troves loved by the locals and slightly off the beaten track.

 Forever Edinburgh: Enjoy a fabulous day of retail therapy in Edinburgh.